osama18/Eventhub_Monitoring/docs/observability-design.md

 - **Primary Causes:**
     - **Consumer(s) Down:** The consumer application has crashed, is unresponsive, or cannot acquire a partition lease.
     - **Consumer(s) Slow:** The application is running but cannot process messages fast enough due to inefficient code, resource constraints (CPU/Memory), or slow downstream dependencies.
-    - **Sustained Processing Errors:** An unprocessable message (e.g., due to a deserialization failure) or an external dependency failure is causing events to be constantly retried and sent to a dead-letter queue instead of being processed.
+    - **Sustained Processing Errors:** An unprocessable message (e.g., due to a deserialization failure) or an external dependency failure is causing events to be constantly retried and sent to a custom-managed dead-letter queue instead of being processed (as Event Hubs does not have a built-in DLQ).

 - **Detection & Alerting:**